harshith-ds/License-ledger/README.md

 # License-ledger

 ###Vehicle Identification System
-- Implemented using java swings and mysql database
+- Implemented using Java Swings and MySQL database
 - Netbeans editor
 - recognize and search across db for vehicles with recent additions
+- MySQL connector JDBC to connect swings and Mysql